My story began back in January 2020. I was looking for inspiration – young and grey – on Instagram.

 We are living proofs that grey is just another hair colour.

-There are so many stylish and confident women that inspire me every single day.
+There are so many stylish and confident women who inspire me every single day.
 And now I am one of them.

-Journaling on Insta was a huge help.
+Journaling my journey on Instagram was a huge help.
 I discussed all my struggles and shared my little victories and fun moments.
 It is also a great way to track your journey, so you should join!

 Follow Roma on Instagram @roma_goes_ashy